 The Elephant Man (1980)

 Does anyone put depravity on-screen better than David Fincher?
-Despite its open-ended theories, Zodiac remains one of the most satisfying tellings of this serial killer’s story.
+Despite its open-ended theories, Zodiac remains one of the most satisfying retellings of this serial killer’s story.

 Fincher’s finest: The best thriller movie

-Brilliant performances from its peerless cast, including Jake Gyllenhall, Mark Ruffalo and Robert Downey Jr., force us to share the obsessions of the journalists and detectives they portray.
-Fincher knows just what to show and what to hide, making it one of the classiest pieces of screen exploitation ever made.
+Brilliant performances from its peerless cast, including Jake Gyllenhaal, Mark Ruffalo, and Robert Downey Jr force us to share the obsessions of the characters they portray.
+Fincher knows just what to show and what to hide, making this detective movies one of the classiest pieces of screen exploitation ever made.

 If you’re a fan of Russell T Davies’ It’s A Sin, then follow it up with the brilliantly feel-good Pride.
 A snapshot of British life in the ‘80s, Pride uses this true story to address the AIDS crisis and the miners’ strike, as these two left-left-leaning socialist groups overcome their differences to rise together against Thatcher’s policies that are harming them both.
 It is warm, funny, sad, and profound in equal measure.